mariadb-corporation/MaxScale/maxscale-system-test/Documentation/BUILD_TEST_DEBUG.md

 * then upgrade to recently built version is executed,
 * then Maxscale is started with minimum configuration (only CLI service is configured, no backend at all), and
-* finally, _maxadmin_ is executed to check that Maxscale is running and available.
+* finally, _maxctrl_ is executed to check that Maxscale is running and available.

 ### Regular automatic builds